Filter pairs and natural extensions of logics: Filter pairs yielding a fixed logic

-One may ask about further structure or properties of the categories $\FP{\Sigma}, \FP{l}$.
+One may ask about further structure or properties of the categories $\FP{\Sigma}$, $\FP{l}$.
 This would lead to a discussion which is best carried out in the context of general morphisms of filter pairs, and is left for a later work.

+The following consideration shows that to get a meaningful parametrization of the collection of filter pairs that give rise to a fixed logic $l$, we should restrict to the so-called mono filter pairs:

+\begin{Obs} The isomorphism classes of objects of $\FP{l}$ form a proper class: Given a filter pair $(G,i)$ and a lattice $L$, we can construct a new filter pair $(G^L, i^L)$ defined by and It is clear that the image of $i^L_A$ equals the image of $i_A$, and thus both filter pairs give rise to the exact same family of generalized matrices.
+Since we can repeat this construction with each member of some proper class of lattices of ever bigger cardinality, there is a proper class of non-isomorphic filter pairs giving back the same generalized matrices.

+If we want to see a filter pair as a presentation of a collection of generalized matrices, we might therefore choose to identify two filter pairs $(G,i)$ and $(H,j)$, if the images of the maps $i_A$ and $j_A$ coincide for all $A$.
+Each equivalence class then has a unique member for which all maps $i_A$ are injective: The filter pair where the lattice consists of the image of $i_A$ and and the natural transformation is the inclusion. \end{Obs}

-For now we concentrate instead on \emph{mono filter pairs}, i.e. filter pairs $(G,i)$ such that $i_A$ is injective (i.e. a \emph{mono}morphism) for every $A \in \Sigma$-str.
-The full subcategory of $\FP{\Sigma}$ (respec. $\FP{l}$) whose objects are mono filter pairs will be denoted by $\FPm{\Sigma}$ (respec. $\FPm{l}$).
-One sees immediately that this category is actually a pre-ordered {\bf class}, because if both $i_A$ and $i'_A$ in the defining triangle for morphisms are injective, then $t_A$ is unique and is injective too, for each $A \in obj(\Sigma-Str)$.
+In the light of the previous remark, we now concentrate on \emph{mono filter pairs}, i.e. filter pairs $(G,i)$ such that $i_A$ is injective (i.e. a \emph{mono}morphism) for every $A \in \SigmaStr$.
+These mono filter pairs parametrize the equivalence classes of Remark \ref{RemarkProperClassOfEquivalentFilterPairs}.
+The full subcategory of $\FP{\Sigma}$ (resp. $\FP{l}$) whose objects are mono filter pairs will be denoted by $\FPm{\Sigma}$ (resp. $\FPm{l}$).
+One sees immediately that this category is actually a pre-ordered {\bf class}, because if both $i_A$ and $i'_A$ in the defining triangle for morphisms are injective, then $t_A$ is unique and is injective too, for each $A \in obj(\SigmaStr)$.